-The $1/D$ scaling of passive particles can be checked from simulations (Fig. \ref{fig_MFPT}a). $t_{\rm MFP}$ for active particles, however, does not follow the $1/D_{\rm eff}$ scaling because the activity contributes to both the effective diffusion constant and the effective width of the channel.
-The MFPT first decreases with $D_{\rm eff}$, similar to passive particles, and then starts to increase at an optimal $D_{\rm eff}$ (Fig. \ref{fig_MFPT}b).
+The $1/D$ scaling of $t_{\rm MFP}$ for passive particles can be checked in simulations (Fig.~\ref{fig_MFPT}a). $t_{\rm MFP}$ for active particles, however, does not follow the $1/D_{\rm eff}$ scaling because the activity contributes to both the effective diffusion constant and the effective width of the channel. $t_{\rm MFP}$ first decreases with $D_{\rm eff}$, similar to passive particles, and then increases after an optimal $D_{\rm eff}$ (Fig.~\ref{fig_MFPT}b-d).
 Unlike passive particles, ABPs have finite moving speed, and the time for ABPs to travel $L/2$ is bounded by $L/(2v)$.
-For larger $D_{\rm eff}$, the time for ABPs to stay near the boundary increases with $\tau$.
-Thus the time for ABPs to escape from the channel increases.
-Note that Eq. \eqref{eqn_mfpt} with the effective potential Eq. \eqref{eqn_entropy_potential_inftyw} qualitatively describe the transition away from the passive regime.
-At large $\tau$ the condition that $w\gg \ell_p$ cannot be held and Eq. \eqref{eqn_entropy_potential_inftyw} fails.
-Thus, quantitative agreement at large $D_{\rm eff}$ cannot be expected.
+For larger $D_{\rm eff}$, the time for ABPs to stay near the boundary increases with $\tau$, which explains the increase of escape time for ABPs from the channel.
+Note that Eq.~\eqref{eqn_mfpt} with the effective potential Eq.~\eqref{eqn_entropy_potential_inftyw} qualitatively describe the transition away from the passive regime.
+At large $\tau$ the condition that $w\gg \ell_p$ cannot be held and Eq.~\eqref{eqn_entropy_potential_inftyw} fails.
+Thus, quantitative agreement in the large $D_{\rm eff}$ limit cannot be expected.